Prehistoric Dartmoor Walks, walking the Stone Rows and Stone Circles of Dartmoor

 Grinsell: B:LYD 30b

-Notes: On the summit of Merripit Hill is a prominent mound representing an infilled mine shaft enclosed by debris
+Notes: On the summit of Merripit Hill is a prominent mound representing an infilled mine shaft enclosed by debris.
+Grinsell List B of "Doubtful and rejected sites".
+Entry LYDFORD 30B has the description "industrial spoil heap".

 Nearby sites: SX65758044